 You’ve made it this far.
 Do you still want to be a real estate agent?
 If so, great!
 You have your work cut out for you, but hopefully you also have a better idea of what that work is and what your job will look like if you get your license.

 While the amount of work ahead may be daunting, the good news is that the rewards are real.
 The real estate industry is growing, and modern technologies are changing how people work.

 The days of printing huge packets of home listings into books you show prospective buyers are fading away as online listings are now mainstream.
 The need to create, store, print, mail, and manage documents is disappearing.

-Instead of sending out a rental application in the mail and hoping for a timely response, you’re using tools like JotForm to create custom online forms and distribute them to customers through whatever means is most convenient for them.
+Instead of sending out a rental application in the mail and hoping for a timely response, you’re using tools like Jotform to create custom online forms for your real estate services and distribute them to customers through whatever means is most convenient for them.

 The ability to create secure electronic documents is a real game changer for the real estate industry, and it’s one perk you have to look forward to if you become an agent.
 If the idea of using digital tools to boost your future real estate career sounds exciting, reach out.
 We’d love to hear from you and talk more about what our technology does and your options for deploying it in your business.

 Real estate agents who embrace digital technologies can set themselves apart in the market.
 Consumers are demanding faster, more responsive experiences with the organizations they work with.
 They may be willing to tolerate some old-school practices in real estate, but the Realtors who give them convenience can stand apart from the rest of the field.

 Whether you’re looking to mostly go it alone and have a minimal partnership with a broker, or you want to join an existing agency, being aware of the opportunities created by technology can give you an advantage.